-50 Genius Wedding Ideas from Pinterest
+50 Genius Wedding Ideas to Help You Throw the Most Unique Wedding Ever

 16. Find a creative place to host your wedding like a flower-filled greenhouse.

-17. If you’re having a country wedding, use hail bails as benches for your ceremony—totally inexpensive and coordinated with the theme.
+17. If you’re having a country wedding, use hay bails as benches for your ceremony.
+They’re totally inexpensive and fit with the theme.

 18. Incorporate your favorite trends into your wedding dress.
 A sucker for a cropped top?
 Check this dress out.